scorpido74/azure-docs.nl-nl/articles/cognitive-services/bing-visual-search/quickstarts/python.md

 ## <a name="initialize-the-application"></a>De toepassing initialiseren

-1. Maak een nieuwe Python-bestand in uw favoriete IDE of editor, en voeg de volgende `import` instructie:
+1. Create a new Python file in your favorite IDE or editor, and add the following `import` statement:

     ```python
     import requests, json
     ```

-2. Variabelen voor de abonnementssleutel van uw, eindpunt en het pad naar de installatiekopie die u uploadt maken:
+2. Create variables for your subscription key, endpoint, and the path to the image you're uploading:

     ```python